 Muslims for America raises a lot of questions.
+My good friend Paul Maddalena sent me an interesting article recently on this topic.
 What percentage of the population in the USA is Muslim?
 How many are natural born citizens?
 In what order does the United States of America rank in their terms of allegiance?
 And to be purely speculative; What is the mindset of an American Muslim?

 With the Presidential election campaigns in full swing, the topic of Muslims for America has been in millions of people’s minds.
 While the news media acts as a virtual catering company, feeding the masses often incendiary accounts of terrorist activity, the non-Muslim segment of society wonders.